Gernot Trauner

 Gernot Trauner ([ˈɡeːɐ̯noːt ˈtʁaʊ̯nɐ]; born 25 March 1992) is an Austrian professional footballer who plays as a centre-back for Eredivisie club Feyenoord and the Austria national team.

 Trauner progressed through different youth teams in Upper Austria, before making his debut in professional football as part of LASK in 2010.
 Sidelined by injury in the 2011–12 season, he made the move to SV Ried in 2012 where he made his breakthrough in the Austrian Bundesliga.
 He returned to LASK in 2017 under head coach Oliver Glasner where he grew into one of the best centre-backs in the league, and also experienced European success.
 In 2021, he joined Eredivisie club Feyenoord, where he reached the UEFA Europa Conference League final in his first season and was voted into the Team of the Season.

 He made his debut for the Austria national team in 2018 in a friendly against Denmark.

 Club career

 Early years

 Trauner started playing football for SV Kematen am Innbach in the Hausruckviertel of Upper Austria in 1997.
-Described by his youth coach Karl Karazi as "agile and techically gifted" from early on, he was particularly praised for his ambition to succeed.
+Described by his youth coach Karl Karazi as "agile and technically gifted" from early on, he was particularly praised for his ambition to succeed.
 He progressed through the different youth teams of the club until 2006, where he moved to regional football academy of Linz.
 He played there from under-15 to the under-19 level, winning the national under-17 championship with the team in the 2008–09 season.